 Benzene is a colorless, flammable liquid that evaporates quickly when exposed to air.
 Benzene is one of the most widely used chemicals in the United States and is used mainly as a solvent or as a combining material for other chemicals.
 Studies have shown that benzene exposure can cause cancer, such as leukemia, as well as other health problems.
-If you or a loved one has suffered health problems as a result of exposure to benzene, contact the skilled Chicago benzene attorneys at Ankin Law Offices, LLC to learn more about your legal rights and remedies.
+If you or a loved one has suffered health problems as a result of exposure to benzene, contact the skilled Chicago benzene attorneys at Ankin Law, LLC to learn more about your legal rights and remedies.

 How Are People Exposed to Benzene?

 Exposure to benzene typically occurs by inhaling contaminated air.
 Most benzene exposure happens in the workplace, with certain industries more susceptible to benzene exposure than others.
 Those industries placing workers at an increased risk for exposure to high levels of benzene include the rubber industry, oil refineries, chemical plants, shoe manufacturers, and gasoline-related industries.
 Steel workers, printers, lab technicians and firefighters, as well as persons working in factories that make some types of lubricants, dyes, detergents, drugs, and pesticides are also at an increased risk of benzene exposure.

 Benzene can also be inhaled from the environment through gasoline, automobile exhaust fumes, emissions from some factories, waste water from certain industries, and from the use of certain consumer products.
 Cigarette smoking and exposure to secondhand smoke are also sources of exposure to benzene, with cigarette smoke accounting for nearly half of U.S. exposure to benzene.